Pwd9000-ML/blog-devto/posts/2023/GitHub-Opensource-Contribute/GitHub-Opensource-Contribute.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2023/GitHub-Opensource-Contribute/assets/awesome.png)

-**GitHub Search:** Use GitHub's advanced search feature to seek out projects using specific filters, such as repositories written in a particular language, those with issues flavored as **_"good first issue"_** or **_"help wanted"_**, or projects that have not been updated recently.
+**GitHub Search:** Use GitHub's advanced search feature to seek out projects using specific filters, such as repositories written in a particular language, those with issues flavoured as **_"good first issue"_** or **_"help wanted"_**, or projects that have not been updated recently.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2023/GitHub-Opensource-Contribute/assets/search.png)

 ## Contributing Guidelines

 An essential step before making any contribution is to review the project's contribution guidelines, which will guide you throughout your contribution journey.
-These guidelines are typically found in a file named `CONTRIBUTING.md`, `CONTRIBUTING.md`, or `HOW_TO_CONTRIBUTE.md` in the project repository.
+These guidelines are typically found in a file named `CONTRIBUTING.md`, `CONTRIBUTE.md`, or `HOW_TO_CONTRIBUTE.md` in the project repository.
 In some cases, it might also be a part of the `README.md` file.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2023/GitHub-Opensource-Contribute/assets/cont.png)